jman4747/ORG-DCS/draft/ORG-1_Document_Control_System/ORG-1_Document_Control_System.typ

 + The URL is: TBD

 === Action Item Titles
++ Authors shall chose a title that is unique from all other Project documents.
++ Authors shall write Action Items in Markdown.

+=== Action Item File Names
 Authors shall name Action Item files as follows:
 + the date in ISO 8601 format: yyyy-mm-dd
 + underscore character "\_"